Describe a time when you made a plan to do an activity with a lot of people: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while coordinating the trip?
+What challenges did you face while planning the party?

 Practice other cue cards